5 Ways to Conquer your WIPs!

 #2 Organize your WIPs!

 Now you should have two piles left.
 Starting with the most pressing projects, grab a piece of paper, and create a list!
-I know there are some bloggers that have special downloads that are pretty to do this, but I just create a list in my planner.
-On this list you will want to list the following:- The name of the project.
+I know some bloggers have special downloads that are pretty to do this, but I just create a list in my planner.
+On this list, you will want to list the following:

 - Who it is for.